Liberal and reformist investment climate

 - Countries where Albanian preferential origin goods can be exported under preferential tariff treatment according to GSP are: Australia, Belarus, Japan, Kazakhstan, New Zealand, USA and the Russian Federation.

-- The macroeconomic situation in Albania is characterized by stable prices, low inflation rates and solid exchange rates.
+- The situation in Albania is characterized by low prices, the level of inflation and the exchange rate.